castorini/pyserini/README.md

 ## ⚗️ Reproducibility

 With Pyserini, it's easy to [reproduce](docs/reproducibility.md) runs on a number of standard IR test collections!
-We provide a number of [pre-built indexes](docs/prebuilt-indexes.md) that directly support reproducibility "out of the box".
+We provide a number of [prebuilt indexes](docs/prebuilt-indexes.md) that directly support reproducibility "out of the box".

 In our [SIGIR 2022 paper](https://dl.acm.org/doi/10.1145/3477495.3531749), we introduced "two-click reproductions" that allow anyone to reproduce experimental runs with only two clicks (i.e., copy and paste).
 Documentation is organized into reproduction matrices for different corpora that provide a summary of different experimental conditions and query sets: